Gallo00/ASVspoof/README.md

 Progetto software per tesi triennale, soluzione della challenge ASVspoof DF

 ### Usage
-To run: python featuresextraction.py
+To start features_extraction: python features_extraction.py <br>
+It will create the file 'dataset.csv'. <br>
-Previously you have to create the directory "set_tesi" (in the same directory of featuresextraction.py)
+Previously you have to create the directory "set_tesi" (in the same directory of features_extraction.py)

 set_tesi has to have this structure